dbczumar/mlflow/mlflow/genai/judges/README.md

 - All trace-based evaluation (using `{{trace}}` in instructions)
 - Non-native model providers (anything except OpenAI, Anthropic, Bedrock, Mistral, and Databricks endpoints)

+### Recommended Models

+For optimal judge performance, we recommend using **OpenAI GPT-4o** or models with equivalent or greater intelligence and reasoning capabilities.
+The judge features, especially trace analysis with tools, require strong reasoning abilities to provide accurate evaluations.

 ## Quick Start with `make_judge()`

 ### Trace-Based Evaluation